wbotelhos/normalizy/README.md

 # 'Washington (filtered 2x) Botelho'
 ```

-The block

 ## Method Filters

-If a built-in filter is not found, Normalizy will try to find a method to suply the normalize with the same name of the given filter:
+If a built-in filter is not found, Normalizy will try to find a method in the current class.

 ```ruby
 normalizy :birthday, with: :parse_date